TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Related Work

-Topological Data Analysis (TDA) is a technique used to quantify shape and structure in data.
+\textbf{Topological Data Analysis (TDA)} is a technique often used to quantify shape and structure in data by leveraging concepts from algebraic topology.
 Due to this unique ability to obtain the true shape of data, in spite of noise, it has been implemented in machine learning problems.
-More recently, the NLP field has seen a recent uptake in TDA applications due to its benefits.
-TDA has been previously applied to detecting children and adolescent writing \cite{zhu2013persistent}, law documents analysis \cite{savle2019topological}, movie genre analysis \cite{doshi2018movie}, and explanation of syntactic structures of different language families \cite{port2018persistent,port2019topological}.
+The NLP field has recently seen a recent uptake in TDA applications due to its benefits.
+TDA has been previously applied to a variety of Machine learning tasks \cite{hensel2021survey}, such as detecting children and adolescent writing \cite{zhu2013persistent}, novelists attribution \cite{gholizadeh2018topological}, law documents analysis \cite{savle2019topological}, movie genre analysis \cite{doshi2018movie}, and explanation of syntactic structures of different language families \cite{port2018persistent,port2019topological}.
 More recently, TDA techniques have been applied to the deepfake text detection problem \cite{kushnareva2021artificial}.
-However, they collect the statistical summaries of the TDA representations of BERT attention weights, represented as a directed and undirected graph.
+However, they collect the statistical summaries of the TDA representations of BERT attention weights represented as a threshold-guided directed and undirected graph.
 Using these representations, they classify deepfake texts with Logistic regression for the binary task - human vs. deepfake.
-Therefore, for our technique, we train an end-to-end transformer-based model - BERT \& RoBERTa with a TDA layer using the BERT or RoBERTa representations as the fine-tuning process continues.
-Next, \cite{perez2022topological} uses a similar technique as \cite{kushnareva2021artificial} to show that TDA can improve the robustness of BERT.
-Finally, TDA has also been applied to representing documents as story trees \cite{haghighatkhah2022story}, detecting contradictions in texts \cite{wu2022topological}, examining the linguistic acceptability judgments of texts \cite{cherniavskii2022acceptability}, finding loops in logic \cite{tymochko2020argumentative}, speech processing \cite{tulchinskii2022topological}, finding loops in logic \cite{tymochko2020argumentative}, detecting fraudulent papers by examining their titles and abstracts \cite{tymochko2021connections}, and extracting dialogue terms with Transfer learning \cite{vukovic2022dialogue}.
+Next, \citet{perez2022topological} uses a similar technique as \citet{kushnareva2021artificial} to show that TDA can improve the robustness of BERT.
+Finally, TDA has also been applied to representing documents as story trees \cite{haghighatkhah2022story}, detecting contradictions in texts \cite{wu2022topological}, examining the linguistic acceptability judgments of texts \cite{cherniavskii2022acceptability}, finding loops in logic \cite{tymochko2020argumentative}, speech processing \cite{tulchinskii2022topological}, and extracting dialogue terms with Transfer learning \cite{vukovic2022dialogue}.